Potential applications of graphene: Drug delivery

 The development of nanotechnology and molecular biology has provided the improvement of nanomaterials with specific properties which are now able to overcome the weaknesses of traditional disease diagnostic and therapeutic procedures.
 In recent years, more attention has been devoted to designing and the development of new methods for realizing sustained release of diverse drugs.
 Since each drug has a plasma level above which is toxic and below which is ineffective and in conventional drug delivery, the drug concentration in the blood rises quickly and then declines, the main aim of an ideal drug delivery system (DDS) is to maintain the drug within a desired therapeutic range after a single dose, and/or target the drug to a specific region while simultaneously lowering the systemic levels of the drug.
 Graphene–based materials such as graphene oxide (GO) have considerable potential for several biological applications including the development of new drug release system.
 GOs are an abundance of functional groups such as hydroxyl, epoxy, and carboxyl on its basal surface and edges that can be also used to immobilize or load various biomolecules for biomedical applications.
 On the other side, biopolymers have frequently been used as raw materials for designing drug delivery formulations owing to their excellent properties, such as non-toxicity, biocompatibility, biodegradability and environmental sensitivity, etc. Protein therapeutics possess advantages over small molecule approaches including high target specificity and low off target effects with normal biological processes.
 Human serum albumin (HSA) is one of the most abundant blood proteins.
 It serves as a transport protein for several endogenous and exogenous ligands as well as various drug molecules.
 HSA nanoparticles have long been the center of attention in the pharmaceutical industry due to their ability to bind to various drug molecules, high storage stability and in vivo application, non–toxicity and antigenicity, biodegradability, reproducibility, scale–up of the production process and a better control over release properties.
 In addition, significant amounts of drugs can be incorporated into the particle matrix because of the large number of drug binding sites on the albumin molecule.
 Therefore, the combination of HSA-NPs and GO-NSs could be useful for reducing the cytotoxicity of GO-NSs and the enhancement of drug loading and sustained drug release in cancer therapy.

 Biomicrorobotics

 Researchers demonstrated a nanoscale biomicrorobot (or cytobot) made by cladding a living endospore cell with graphene quantum dots.
 The device acted as a humidity sensor.

 Testing

 In 2014 a graphene based blood glucose testing product was announced.

 Biosensors

 Graphene based FRET biosensors can detect DNA and the unwinding of DNA using different probes.

+Gene editing

+Researchers at Binghamton University have developed a methodology to utilize graphene as a DNA polymerase buffer to facilitate direct manipulation of nucleotides.